-- If the installer cannot locate a PDF viewer, it will prompt you to browse for one.
+- 6. If the installer cannot locate a PDF viewer, it will prompt you to browse for one.
 If you wish, browse for a PDF viewer to use.
-Click Next. - 6.
-On the Electric Agent screen, enter options for the locally installed Electric Agent. - Enter the number of agents to run-the installer calculates the default number of agents based on the effective number of CPUs on the machine.
+Click Next. - 7.
+On the Electric Agent screen, enter options for the locally installed Electric Agent.

+Enter the number of agents to run-the installer calculates the default number of agents based on the effective number of CPUs on the machine.
 Default=1, if one CPU is present.
-If more than one CPU is present, the default value is the number of effective CPUs -1, up to the maximum specified by your license file. - \circ $\;$ Accept the default agent temporary directory, or choose an alternative.
+If more than one CPU is present, the default value is the number of effective CPUs -1, up to the maximum specified by your license file.
+If you configure more than the licensed number of agents, the configured number of agents will start, but only the licensed number of agents can participate in requested builds